cardinalblue/android-kraft-shade/README.md

 3. **Pull Requests**
    - Fork the repository
    - Create a feature branch
+   - Make your changes
+   - Include tests in the demo app to show the change is working
    - Submit a pull request with a clear description
-   - Include tests for new features

 ## License